Working in the Czech Republic?

 The Driving Force behind the Czech Economy

-The Czech Republic can proudly look back on a long and powerful manufacturing tradition.
-During the 19th century, the regions of Bohemia and Moravia were the industrial powerhouse of the Austro-Hungarian Empire.
+The Czech Republic economy has its roots in manufacturing.
+During the 19th century, Bohemia and Moravia were the industrial powerhouses of the Austro-Hungarian Empire.
 In the inter-war years, Czechoslovakia (as it was then called) established itself as one of the leading manufacturing economies in the world.
-Today, roughly 37% of the total labor force works in the industrial sector, but the secondary sector is by far the largest employing approximately 60% of the labor force.
-Similarly, the secondary sector comprises almost 60% of the country’s GDP.
+Today, roughly 38% of the total labor force remain in the industrial sector, with 60% of the labor force in the secondary sector, which comprises almost 60% of the country’s GDP.

 The Up-and-Coming, Stagnating, and Declining Sectors

-The tertiary sector in general is on the rise in the Czech Republic, as it is in most other modern economies.
+While the agricultural sector is in decline (employing 3% of the labor force), the service sector is on the rise in the Czech Republic.
 Although the size of the service sector in relation to its contribution to the national GDP has stagnated over the past couple of years at roughly 60%, it is predicted to grow as the country moves towards a more high-tech, service-based economy.

 Obstacles at Work: Language and Corruption